 Localise content within Digital Out of Home creative

-Our brain prioritises and remembers information that is important and relevant to us at that moment, and that capability can be maximised in advertising creative.
-Dynamic creative (html5) can be effectively used in programmatic out of home to localise and personalise messaging, whether speaking to the local area, responding to live triggers such as weather, updating price promotions, or capturing events.
+Our brain prioritises and remembers information that is important and relevant to us at that moment.
+That capability can be maximised in advertising creative.
+Dynamic creative (HTML5) can be effectively used in programmatic out-of-home to localise and personalise messaging.
+Whether speaking to the local area, responding to live triggers such as weather, updating price promotions, or capturing events.

 #3 Video motion and animation in Digital Out of Home

 Studies performed in the last 10 years have claimed that certain stimuli such as motion onset can attract attention.
 Therefore, out-of-home advertising is a well-placed medium to engage the consumer with high impact, and full motion screens.

 These studies indicate that the human brain has more sensitivity to objects that move towards them, rather than those that remain static or move away, reaction times increasing in rank from looming, to receding, to static.